-- 1. A two-year program of study is designed to be completed in 5 semesters - 2.
-A three-year program of study is designed to be completed in 7 semesters - 3.
-The MS in Midwifery completion for CMs and CNMs is designed be completed in 2, 3, or 4 semesters.
+- 1. A two-year program of study is designed to be completed in 5-6 semesters - 2.
+A three-year program of study is designed to be completed in 7-8 semesters - 3.
+The MS in Midwifery completion for CMs and CNMs is designed to be completed in 2, 3, or 4 semesters. - 4.
+Due to changes in clinical site availability related to the COVID pandemic, graduation within these time frames cannot always be guaranteed.